quoteboxqa/api/source/includes/_quotes.md

 ## Search quote

-This endpoint will search a quote with advanced filters (if applied)
+This endpoint will search a quote with advanced filters (if applied).

+This endpoint resembles a scenario when an author(client) wants to search for a quote with respect to advance search filters applied.

 ```shell
 # HTTP REQUEST BODY